-- a.
-Accept the DFS and agree to implement a project as proposed, in which case the department/agency applies for a loan to cover the full investment cost (including the full DFS fee).
-Further detail regarding financing is available in section 2.2.6. - b.
+- II. apply for a loan to cover the full investment cost (including the full DFS fee). - b.
 Not implement a project with the ESCO.
-If the DFS was considered to be compliant, the remaining DFS fee will need to be paid to the ESCO by the customer. - c.
+If the DFS was compliant, the remaining DFS fee will need to be paid to the ESCO by the customer and any portion paid by GGB will need to be repaid. - c.
 Request the ESCO amend the DFS to make it compliant, and acceptable.
 Ideally, a collaborative DFS would mean only minimal amendments are required at this stage, however.